 Since we don’t eat out very often, I make versions of restaurant meals that we like at home.
 This pasta e fagioli soup recipe tastes similar to the same-named Olive Garden soup.

 This soup is very easy to make, and it comes together pretty quickly.
 This soup is also very hearty.
-I like to serve it with bread (I’ll have the recipe for the bread shown in the picture coming up soon).

 More Soup Recipes!

 - Lentil Sausage Soup

 - Broccoli Cheese Soup

 If you’ve tried this pasta e fagioli soup recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!